MrHedmad/mimir/src/why_FAIR.md

 # Why is FAIR important?

-To be short an philosophical: the global knowledge benefits from FAIR data.
+To be short an philosophical: the global knowledge benefits pool from FAIR data.
 To be longer and less philosophical, the rest of this page.

 FAIR data is useful for both the researcher that makes it and the public at large.